-- Adding a link to a file containing a copyright statement. - Defining a sort type and order. - Defining the colour of the background. - Defining if sub-albums will inherit the configuration.
+- Typing a simple copyright statement directly in the configuration file. - Adding a link to a file containing a copyright statement. - Defining a sort type and order. - Defining the colour of the background. - Defining if sub-albums will inherit the configuration.